Skip to main content

 Is fall the best time of year to spray your house for bugs?

-Preventative pest control methods
+Preventative pest control methods for fall

 A pest problem in your home is certainly gross.
-In addition to the unwanted presence of creepy crawly invaders, many pests also carry diseases that create unsanitary conditions.
+In addition to the unwanted presence of creepy-crawly invaders, many pests also carry diseases that create unsanitary conditions.
 Some can even cause serious damage to your home.
 A full-blown infestation can be extremely difficult to get rid of, potentially costing you a lot of time, money, and effort.
+But is fall the best time of year when spraying your house for bugs?

-That’s why the best pest control practices are preventative ones that keep bugs out of your house and stop infestations before they start.
+Autumn is an important season for pest prevention practices because they stop infestations before they start.
 Developing a pest-prevention schedule includes periodically spraying your house for bugs to discourage their presence and stop them in their tracks before they start nesting and breeding.
-Timing is crucial here, so we’re going to discuss the best time of year to spray your house for bugs and why it can make or break your pest control strategy.
+Timing is crucial here, so we’re going to discuss the best time of year to spray your house for bugs and why the fall season can make or break your pest control strategy.

 Pest control spray outside

-IrinaShamanaeva/shutterstock / Shutterstock
+IrinaShamanaeva / Shutterstock

 When to spray the house for bugs